-During the 2014 legislative session, DEQ was funded to conduct air toxics monitoring in the Swan Island area of
+During the 2014 legislative session, DEQ was funded to conduct air toxics monitoring in the Swan Island area of North Portland.

-By collecting and analyzing additional monitoring and meteorology data, DEQ will gain a better understanding of air toxics sources and exposures and risks associated with those exposures.
+By collecting and analyzing additional monitoring and meteorology data, DEQ hopes to gain a better understanding of air toxics sources and exposures and risks associated with those exposures.
 The data can help determine what emission reduction options might be necessary to mitigate risks from exposure to toxic pollutants in the area.

 By comparing complaint and industrial facility data to wind speeds and directions, DEQ will be better able to identify air pollution sources and patterns from facilities.
 This will allow more informed odor investigations and responses under DEQ’s Nuisance Odor Strategy.